StefanIsMe/Lotus-Capital-Hub-Token/contract/Polygon zkEVM/readme.md

-# MyWrappedToken
+# LotusCapitalTestToken

-MyWrappedToken is a smart contract that serves as a wrapper token for BNB on Polygon zkEVM.
+LotusCapitalTestToken is a smart contract that serves as a wrapper token for BNB on Polygon zkEVM.
 It inherits from ERC20, Ownable, and Pausable contracts.

 ## Imports